On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves: Proof of main result

-\begin{remark} (1) As a byproduct of the proof, the elements $\{\sigma_{\boldsymbol{m}} \}_{\boldsymbol{m} \in I}$ freely generate the graded Lie algebra $\mathfrak{g}$ over $\mathbb{Z}_{p}$, by Lemma \ref{lmm:filt} (2).
-In other words, under the assumption of Theorem \ref{thm:main}, the integral version of Conjecture \ref{cnj:DI11} holds.
-In the same way that the integral version of the Deligne-Ihara conjecture is related to generalized Greenberg's conjecture for $\mathbb{Q}(\mu_{p})$ \cite[Theorem 1.3]{Sh}, the integral version of Conjecture \ref{cnj:DI11} is related to generalized Greenberg's conjecture for $K(p)$.
-We hope to discuss this topic in a future paper.
+\begin{remark} The integral version of the Deligne-Ihara conjecture is related to generalized Greenberg's conjecture for $\mathbb{Q}(\mu_{p})$ \cite[Theorem 1.3]{Sh}.
+Roughly speaking, if the integral version of the Deligne-Ihara conjecture holds, then the image of the pro-$p$ outer Galois representation from $G_{\mathbb{Q}(\mu_{p})}$ is found to be a free pro-$p$ group of rank $\frac{p+1}{2}$.
+However, such a free pro-$p$ extension cannot exist if $p>2$ is irregular and generalized Greenberg's conjecture \cite[Conjecture (3.5)]{Gr01} holds, by a result of McCallum \cite[Theorem 2]{Mc}.
+Similarly, one can show that the integral version of Conjecture \ref{cnj:DI11} also does not hold under similar assumptions.
+We plan to discuss this topic in a future paper. \end{remark}